Syamaprasad College

-Syamaprasad College, established in 1945, is an undergraduate college in Kolkata, West Bengal, India.
+Syamaprasad College (SC - CU), established in 1945, is an undergraduate college in Kolkata, West Bengal, India.
 It is affiliated with the University of Calcutta.

 Campus

 The nearly century old main building of the college also hosts two other colleges.
 The building is home to the Syamaprasad College from 5 pm onwards.
 Conversely, from 6:10 am to 11:30 am the building hosts the all-girl Jogamaya Devi College and from 10 am to 5 pm, the co-educational Asutosh College.
 This system is common across Kolkata and some other cities in India.